Components

 </Frame>

-### Component Statuses
+### Component statuses

-Components can have one of four statuses:
+Components can have one of five statuses:

 * <Tooltip tip="Status ID: 1"><Icon icon="square-1" /></Tooltip> **Operational**: The component is working as expected.